johnzastrow/mqs/docs/vectors2gpkg/README.md

 - Result: `roads` layer (spatial) and `codes` table (non-spatial) in GeoPackage
 - The `roads.dbf` is ignored as it's part of the shapefile set

-## Error Handling
+## Error Handling and Data Safety

-The script is designed to be robust:
+The script is designed to be robust and ensure no data loss:

 - **Individual File Errors**: If one vector file fails to load, processing continues with the remaining files
 - **Directory Access**: Warns about inaccessible directories but continues processing
+- **Layer Name Conflicts**: Automatically resolves duplicate layer names without user intervention
+- **Data Preservation**: Ensures all layers are preserved even when naming conflicts occur
 - **Style Application**: Logs style application failures but doesn't stop processing
 - **Detailed Logging**: All errors and warnings are reported in the QGIS log